Heat recovery systems

 With a view to continuously improving the ecological footprint of glass production, there are other projects planned related to the greenhouse.
 These include rainwater collection and supply (potential of up to 33,000 m³ rain water from 70,000 sq.m roof) and supplying gaseous CO2.
 In addition, heat recovery from the annealing lehr is planned for the future.

 Combined Heat and Power (CHP) unit at Fleurus plant (Belgium)

 The Fleurus automotive glass plant (Belgium) installed in 2013 a gas-fired CHP unit which produces two types of energy: electricity and heat.
 This system has energy efficiency of more than 90%.

 The gas consumed by the co-generator is used 36% for electricity production, 32% for heating water, 18% for heating oil at 220°C, 2% for hot air production, and 2% for pre-heating de-ionised water.

 Each of these “by-streams” is utilised in the plant itself.
 For example, electricity is used for mechanical power and lighting, hot water goes to the washing machines, and heat oil is used within various processes such as the autoclave, the PVB stretching, the back furnace, etc.

 Thanks to this system, the Fleurus plant saved around 320 tonnes of CO2 in 2019.

 New cogeneration plant at Cuneo

 Since July 2018 a 7MW cogeneration plant, managed by the third part Company Wedge Power, is in service.
-While electrical power is supplied to AGC, the heat produced in the cogeneration process supplies almost all the heat needed for the water in the municipal heating network, with very strong benefits for the environment.
+While the electricity produced is consumed by AGC, the heat generated in the cogeneration process is supplied to a district heating system covering the city of Cunéo.

 More and more plants installing photovoltaic panels